dan-mba/netlify-blog/src/pages/blog/2020-01-05-matrerial-design-library-for-react.md

 can significantly speed up the development process.
 <br><br>
-For a full list of components and icons provided, along with usage exmples, visit the Material-UI [website](https://material-ui.com).
+For a full list of components and icons provided, along with usage examples, visit the Material-UI [website](https://material-ui.com).